skipto-landmarks-headings/page-script-5/README.md

 ### Settings Using Data Attribute

 You can customize SkipTo to the features of your website by using a `data-skipto` attribute on the `script` element.
+Each property/value setting is separated by a semi-colon (`;`), and each property name and value is separated by a colon (`:`).
 The following is a sample configuration:

 ```html
 <script